PReCePT study informs new Quality Improvement innovation toolkit

 Karen Luyt, Professor in Neonatal Medicine at the University of Bristol, led the PReCePT study.
 She said:

-“Our QI coaches worked closely with intervention units to implement and improve the use of magnesium sulphate.
+“Our QI coaches worked closely with intervention units to implement and improve the use of magnesium sulfate.
 Though these innovative tools were developed in perinatal care, their use will be applicable to clinical care in general, where close collaboration is essential for ensuring the best patient outcomes.

 “We would like to thank the perinatal teams for engaging and working closely with the study team.
 We hope that clinical teams doing implementation work will find these tools helpful in forging better collaboration.
 They could also help to get evidence-based interventions into clinical practice as swiftly as possible.”